 Another wonderful perk about living in Hawaii is the relationships you gain with the cultured locals.

 Most weren’t born there, and over half were foreign to the United States.
 The benefit of knowing people from all over the world is the diversity in their experiences.
-Through my network, I found many women just like myself who had already traveled around the globe, solo!
+Through my network, I found many women just like myself who had already traveled around the globe, and did it solo!

-I was recommended to go many places by my international friends, but Thailand was preferred across the board for beginning backpackers.
+I was recommended many places by my international friends, but Thailand was preferred across the board for beginning backpackers.